best-esims-japan

 Travel insurance tip for Japan

 Reliable connectivity is only part of traveling smart in Japan.
 Having good travel insurance matters just as much.
-If you’re planning a longer stay, coworking trip, or digital nomad visa application, make sure you have international coverage that meets local requirements.
-You can read our full guide here:
+If you are planning a longer stay, coworking trip, or digital nomad visa application, make sure you have international coverage that meets local requirements.
+You can read our full guide here: Best Digital Nomad Insurance in Japan (2026).
+It explains what kind of health coverage you need, how Genki and SafetyWing compare, and what is required for long-term stays.

 Both Ubigi and Holafly are excellent choices for staying connected across Japan.
 The best option depends on your travel style and data needs.